ballerina-platform/module-ballerinax-datamapper/README.md

 ## Functions File
 These files are named as ``<CLIENT_NAME>_functions.json`` in which the `CLIENT_NAME` corresponds to the connector client name.
 When there are ``n`` number of clients existing in a connector, a ``n``  number of functions files will get created.
-Function files get created only if there are client objects with remote function calls.
+Functions files get created only if there are client objects with remote function calls.
 These files can be used to identify the list of connector actions available in a particular connector as well as to identify what types of records are used as input parameters and return types.